- Income Tax Slab & Tax Rates for FY 2022-23(AY 2023-24) & FY 2021-22 (AY 2022-23)

 Old Tax Regime Vs. New Tax Regime

 A lot of confusion has arisen after Budget 2023 as it has brought many amendments under the new tax regime.
 This time, the government focused on a new tax regime, making it more attractive for the taxpayers.
 But with several deductions, the old tax regime has always been the first choice for taxpayers.
-Let us talk in detail about both these regimes and check which will be the best suitable for you.
+Let us talk in detail about both these regimes and check which will suit you best.

 New Tax Regime